 When the conditions require a jumper to keep warm, it is adviseable to wear a fleece, which will retain your body heat and repel water.
 It is also sensible to bring a lightweight waterproof jacket (pack a mac) that you can easily put on if there is a rain shower.

 During summer months you will need hats and sunglasses and plenty of sun cream.

 Do not wear flipflops or wellingtons, make sure you have some sturdy footwear as you may end up walking through shallow water on a sharp river bed.
 Wet boots or wet shoes are great but old trainers are fine also.

 WHAT IF THE WEATHER IS BAD?

-Canoeing is an all weather activity, if we closed everytime it rained we would never be open.
-However if we deem the conditions to be too dangerous, due to high winds, high river levels, thunder and lightning, too cold or a combination of them all, we will notify you at our earliest oportunity.
+Canoeing is an all weather activity, if we closed every time it rained we would never be open.
+However if we deem the conditions to be too dangerous, due to high winds, high river levels, thunder and lightning, too cold or a combination of them all, we will notify you at our earliest opportunity.

 To view our full terms and conditions please see the link at the bottom of the page

-If you have any further questions you can contact us using the email request section below, or give us a call on 01600891100
+If you have any further questions you can contact us using the email enquiry section below, or give us a call on 01600891100